-If you have never heard of Boylesports there’s no need to be too hard on yourself, they are predominantly an Irish based bookie although in recent years they have started to move things along.
+If you have never heard of Boylesports there’s no need to be too hard on yourself, they are predominantly an Irish based bookie although in recent years they have started to move things across to England too.

 If you are midlands based you may well have noticed one or two of their high street betting shops springing up, but even those based elsewhere can take advantage of their online offerings, of which we will talk about in great detail below.